pronovic/uci-parse/DEVELOPER.md

 > _Note:_ In order to publish code, you must must have push permissions to the
 > GitHub repo.

-Ensure that you are on the `master` branch.
-Releases must always be done from `master`.
+Ensure that you are on the `main` branch.
+Releases must always be done from `main`.

 Ensure that the `Changelog` is up-to-date and reflects all of the changes that will be published.
 The top line must show your version as unreleased: